 Many people who work with children have to report to DCF when they think a child is being abused or neglected.
 They are called "mandated reporters."
 Mandated reporters are people like doctors, teachers, daycare workers, and social workers.

 Even though DCF cannot tell you who reported you, they do have to tell you what the person said.
 Sometimes you can figure out who made the report.
-If you think the person who reported you to DCF is someone who abused you, you might want to tell the DCF worker.
-Tell the worker if you think the person who reported you is angry at you or wants to make things difficult for you or your family.
+If you think the person who reported you is angry at you or wants to make things difficult for you or your family, you may want to tell the DCF worker.
+But if you think the person who reported you to DCF is someone who abused you, talk to a domestic violence advocate before you tell the DCF worker.
+The DCF worker may tell the person who reported you what you say.